MichaelChaoLi-cpu/NepalClimateChangeImpact/README.md

 - Climate Change Awareness and Knowledge (Internal Code: MLD01e)

 ## Work Flow and Log
-- Data Cleansing | In Progress ⏳
+- Data Cleansing | Initial Testing ⏳
 - Confirm with D.B. about geographical boundary | To Do 🚧
+- Testing MLD01e